gmullerb/base-style-config/README.md

 * When wrapping operators, the operator must be at the beginning of a new line.

 > Some of these rules are ignored for Test files in order to give some flexibility, but its encourage in Source files, may also help to reduce the complexity of Test files.
+> [1] This 3/23 rule, allows for concatenated words, still readable, and it is easy to remember.
-> [1] CodeNarc and ESLint does not yet provide a way of doing this.
+> [2] CodeNarc and ESLint does not yet provide a way of doing this.

 ##### Semicolon